 Before diving into the world of online cricket betting, you should know what betting odds mean.
 They might seem complex and confusing at first but the more understanding you have about these odds, the better your chances are of becoming a long-term successful bettor.
 To help you grasp this concept, we will guide you through a detailed explanation of cricket betting odds and how do they work.

 Betting odds simply reflect the probability or chance of the occurrence of an outcome.
-Not only do they tell you about the likelihood of an event happening but they also tell you how much money you could win.
+Not only do they tell you about the likelihood of an event happening but they also give you an idea on the outcome of your wager.

 For example, let's suppose Australia are playing England in a one-day international and the odds of Australia to win the match are 1.80.
 So the chances of Australia (who are at odds of 1.80) winning this match can be calculated by the following formula: